TrishaSrikanth-459/DeployStega/docs/thread_model.md

 Restricting the adversary to a single repository would artificially weaken detection by precluding realistic comparative analyses, such as:

-- Whether a user’s activity in the covert repository deviates from their activity elsewhere on Github
+- Whether a user’s activity in the covert repository deviates from their activity elsewhere on GitHub
 - Whether the covert repository itself appears anomalous relative to ordinary repository behavior

 Such comparisons are well within the capabilities of real-world platform monitoring and must therefore be permitted.